philipptrenz/conex.io/README.md

 You can view the api documentation in swagger-ui by pointing to  http://localhost:8080/v0/

-Change default port value in application.properties
+Change default api port value in application.properties